damsalem/ext-signupsaver/readme.md

 To update a Chrome extension under development, you must not only hit the reload button for the extension, but also reload the browser tab else errors will likely persist

+## Gathering Macro Tab Info

+Rather than scraping the title from a tab using the `content_scripts`, we can simply grab that data from the active tab using the `chrome.tabs` APIs.

 ## Sharing Information

 The following are two separate environments: